dotnet/aspnetcore/src/JSInterop/README.md

 Alternatively, open `JSInterop.slnf` in Visual Studio.

-To build the JavaScript code,
+To build the JavaScript code, execute the following commands in a command shell:

  * `cd Microsoft.JSInterop.JS/src`
  * `npm run preclean`